 The exterior appearance and finish are consistent with the Campus Master Plan and will enhance existing student housing.
-The building design has incorporated, and the project provides, infrastructure to support planned future growth.
+The building design has incorporated, and the project provides infrastructure to support planned future growth.
 This facility incorporates commercial standards and modular building practices.
 The interior appearance and finish are consistent with existing campus buildings and other U. T. System student housing.

 Texas Government Code Section 2166.403 requires the governing body of a State agency to verify in an open meeting the economic feasibility of incorporating alternative energy devices into a new State building or an addition to an existing building.
 Therefore, the Project Architect prepared a renewable energy evaluation for this project in accordance with the Energy Conservation Design Standards for New State Buildings.
 This evaluation determined that alternative energy devices such as solar, wind, biomass, or photovoltaic energy are not economically feasible for the project.

-3. U. T. Dallas: Student Housing Living Learning Center, Phase III -

-Amendment of the FY 2011-2016 Capital Improvement Program to include project; approval of design development; appropriation of funds and authorization of expenditure; approval of evaluation of alternative energy economic feasibility; and resolution regarding parity debt (Final Board approval)
+3. U. T. Dallas: Student Housing Living Learning Center, Phase III - Amendment of the FY 2011-2016 Capital Improvement Program to include project; approval of design development; appropriation of funds and authorization of expenditure; approval of evaluation of alternative energy economic feasibility; and resolution regarding parity debt (Final Board approval)

-The Chancellor concurs with the Executive Vice Chancellor for Academic Affairs, the Executive Vice Chancellor for Business Affairs, and President Daniel that the U. T. System Board of Regents amend the FY 2011-2016 Capital Improvement Program (CIP) to include the Student Housing Living Learning Center, Phase III project at The University of Texas at Dallas as follows:
+The Board amended the Fiscal Year 2011-2016 Capital Improvement Program (CIP) to include the Student Housing Living Learning Center, Phase III project at The University of Texas at Dallas as set forth below:

-Project Delivery Method: Competitive Sealed Proposals

-Substantial Completion Date: July 2012

-Total Project Cost: Source Proposed

-Revenue Financing System Bond Proceeds \$29,000,000 Unexpended Plant Funds \$2,000,000

-Investment Metric:

-• This residence hall will directly support the University's

-Strategic Plan Imperative of adding 5,000 full-time equivalent students by 2017, creating a total student population of 21,000.
+Project No.: 302-640 Project Delivery Method: Competitive Sealed Proposals Substantial Completion Date: July 2012 Total Project Cost: Source Revenue Financing System Bond Proceeds Unexpended Plant Funds Current \$29,000,000 \$ 2,000,000 \$31,000,000 Investment Metric: ment Metric: This residence hall will directly support the University's Strategic Plan Imperative of adding 5,000 full-time equivalent students by 2017, creating a total student population of 21,000.

-- a. approve design development plans; - b. appropriate funds and authorize expenditure of \$29,000,000 from Revenue Financing System Bond Proceeds and \$2,000,000 from Unexpended Plant Funds; - c. approve the evaluation of alternative energy economic feasibility; and - d. resolve in accordance with Section 5 of the Amended and Restated Master Resolution Establishing The University of Texas System Revenue Financing System that: - parity debt shall be issued to pay the project's cost, including any costs prior to the issuance of such parity debt; - sufficient funds will be available to meet the financial obligations of the U. T. System, including sufficient Pledged Revenues as defined in the Master Resolution to satisfy the Annual Debt Service Requirements of the Financing System, and to meet all financial obligations of the U. T. System Board of Regents relating to the Financing System; and
+- a. approve design development plans; - b. appropriate funds and authorize expenditure of \$29,000,000 from Revenue Financing System Bond Proceeds and \$2,000,000 from Unexpended Plant Funds; - c. approve the evaluation of alternative energy economic feasibility; and - d. resolve in accordance with Section 5 of the Amended and Restated Master Resolution Establishing The University of Texas System Revenue Financing System that - parity debt shall be issued to pay the project's cost, including any costs prior to the issuance of such parity debt; - sufficient funds will be available to meet the financial obligations of the U. T. System, including sufficient Pledged Revenues as defined in the Master Resolution to satisfy the Annual Debt Service Requirements of the Financing System, and to meet all financial obligations of the U. T. System Board of Regents relating to the Financing System; and

-U. T. Dallas, which is a "Member" as such term is used in the Master Resolution, possesses the financial capacity to satisfy its direct obligation as defined in the Master Resolution relating to the issuance by the U. T. System Board of Regents of tax-exempt parity debt in the aggregate amount of \$29,000,000.
+U. T. Dallas, which is a "Member" as such term is used in the Master Resolution, possesses the financial capacity to satisfy its direct obligation as defined in the Master Resolution relating to the issuance by the U. T. System Board of Regents of taxexempt parity debt in the aggregate amount of \$29,000,000.